 So, first things first.

-A trained counsellor or facilitator really is vital – hard things will be said and there are real dangers of psychological damage.
+A trained counselor or facilitator really is vital – hard things will be said and there are real dangers of psychological damage.

 Also, what will the outcome be?
 Presumably treatment at a rehab.
 The booking needs to be made, and payment provided for.
 It needs to start immediately, if possible.
 (Have plans to spread the workload.)